NicoleJaneway/dc-eviction-regression/README.md

-Title: Capital Evictions: Impact of development on eviction rates in Washington D.C.
+Capital Evictions: Impact of development on eviction rates in Washington D.C.
  -

 Contributors: